progrium/docker-plugins/README.md

 ### Builtin tools for hooks

-The container environment is based on `ubuntu-debootstrap`, a small Ubuntu base image. `jq` is installed for handling JSON data.
-The `docker` binary is installed so you can interact with Docker. `curl` and a few others are also installed.
+The container environment is based on `ubuntu:14.04`.
+The `docker` binary is installed so you can interact with Docker.
+The following are some other packages made available to you:

+- `curl` for http access.
+- `git` for use with installing plugins.
+- `jq` is installed for handling JSON data.

 ### Available hooks